We strongly support your right to privacy when using our products.

 - Activation services for direct-download Mac apps, and Playdate account registration are managed internally by Panic.

 - Physical prints of in-game photographs taken in "Firewatch" were processed by Canvaspop.
 (This feature has been discontinued.)

 Data Not Collected

-Panic apps do not send out any private information.
+Except as described above, and as required to perform the product's core functionality at the user's request, Panic apps and products do not send out any private information.
 This includes:

 - Network traffic